 Most people that travel to El Salvador stay around one of the beach towns that are known for the incredible surf but a tour to the Santa Ana volcano can be arranged from just about anywhere.
 During our time in El Salvador, we stayed in El Tunco beach and signed up with Tunco Life tour agency to hike the Santa Ana volcano for the day.

-- Pssst.
-Browse all the best deals on El Tunco & other nearby hotels here!
+Pssst.
+Browse all the best Airbnb deals in El Tunco here!

 El Tunco tour agency is owned and run by Salvatore, a local from El Salvador dedicated to showcasing a different side of this beautiful country to its travelers.
 He picked us up from our hotel, arranged everything for us, and made sure everyone was having a good time during the Santa Ana volcano hike.